 Dear Parents /Carers

-I hope you are all well and have enjoyed the summer break.
-Further to the end of term newsletter, I am writing to confirm arrangements for the start of the Autumn Term.
+I hope you are all well and looking forward to your children returning to school on Monday.
+I am writing to confirm arrangements for the return so that we are all familiar with how we expect the return to face-to-face education to start of the Autumn Term.

 Please read the Parent Advisory which has lots of important information and details the times that children will be expected to start and finish their school day, and which gates they will enter and leave from.